 - "Grundbegriffe der Informatik" (Fundamental Terms of Informatics), Dr. Worsch (2 hours of lecture, a practical course and a tutorial).
 This lecture is obligatory for all participants and held in German.

-"Algorithmen I" (Algorithm lecture), Prof. Sanders (3 hours of lectures and a practical course), held in German.
+"Algorithmen I" (Algorithm lecture), Prof. Sinz (3 hours of lectures and a practical course), held in German.

 Who is suited for the pupil programme?

 The pupil programme is designed for pupils with a strong interest in Informatics, who are keen logical thinkers and are not being pushed sufficiently with their school work.
 The pupil programme is only recommended for pupils with excellent school grades and a strong interest in Informatics.
 Prior knowledge in Informatics is not required.

 Some questions students should answer with "yes" before applying:

 - Have I definitely decided on the field of Informatics (or similar) as the course of study I'd like to take?